-The Arthritis Foundation's Quality Indicator Set for Osteoarthritis
+Methods for Developing the Arthritis Foundation's Quality Indicator Set

 Posted on RAND.org on January 01, 2004

-OBJECTIVE: To develop a comprehensive set of explicit process measures to assess the quality of health care for osteoarthritis and to describe the scientific evidence that supports each measure.
-METHODS: Through a comprehensive literature review, the authors developed potential quality measures and a summary of existing data to support or refute the relationship between the processes of care proposed in the indicators and relevant clinical outcomes.
+OBJECTIVE: To develop a comprehensive set of explicit process measures to assess the quality of health care for osteoarthritis, rheumatoid arthritis, and analgesics use.
+METHODS: Potential quality measures and a summary of existing data to support or refute the relationship between the processes of care proposed in the indicators and relevant clinical outcomes were developed through a comprehensive literature review.
 The proposed measures and literature summary were presented to a multidisciplinary panel of experts in arthritis and pain.
-The panel rated each proposed measure for its validity as a measure of health care quality.
-RESULTS: Among 22 measures proposed for osteoarthritis, the expert panel rated 14 as valid measures of health care quality.
-CONCLUSION: Sufficient scientific evidence and expert consensus exist to support a comprehensive set of measures to assess the quality of heath care for osteoarthritis.
-These measures can be used to gain an understanding of the quality of care for patients with osteoarthritis.
+Using a modification of the RAND/UCLA Appropriateness Method, the panel rated each proposed measure for its validity as a measure of health care quality.
+RESULTS: Among 66 proposed indicators, the expert panel rated 51 as valid measures of health care including 14 for osteoarthritis, 27 for rheumatoid arthritis, and 10 for analgesics use.
+CONCLUSIONS: Sufficient scientific evidence and expert consensus exist to support a comprehensive set of measures to assess the quality of heath care for osteoarthritis, rheumatoid arthritis, and analgesics use.
+These measures can be used to gain an understanding of the quality of care for patients with arthritis